ItsT3K/Mini-Dig/README.md

   - No sounds.
 Originally there was gonna be music but I decided not to as it wasn't really a game.
 Just a little tinkering project.
   - Have fun :)

+Engine: GameMaker Studio Version 1.4.999

+(if you do make something of this atleast like.
+Credit me or something idk)